trrapp12/konami/README.md

 > “Oh, that?
 I never thought it was eavesdropping, Aslan.
 Wasn't it magic?"
 >
 > "Spying on people by magic is the same as spying on them in any other way.”
+>
 > ― C. S. Lewis

 This is a personal passion project I started when I learned that there was such a thing as a keystroke listener (like the CIA kind).
 I thought it would be cool to make one.

-> So why not just use an ```<form>``` and ```<input>``` tag?
-> **BECAUSE ALL THE HEAVY LIFTING WOULD HAVE ALREADY BEEN DONE.**
-> I needed to make one where I did most of the heavy lifting.
-So I studied and discovered what EventListeners are in JavaScript.
-> I also had to figure out what type of events were returned and how to filter out keys I didn't want > to be displayed (like when you press the spacebar > it would type 'space').
+To make one it had to:

+* listen to keystrokes
+* do some type of logical process to check for a pattern in the keystrokes
+* create a fun result when that pattern is found
+* do it without an html form or input element which already has most of this baked into it (what good is experimenting with a solution that is already solved for me?)

 The original version accomplished the following: